Des Salles Cavalerie

 When the French cavalry was reorganised on December 1 1761, the regiment became a royal regiment under the name of Royal-Lorraine Cavalerie.
-It was increased to 4 sqns by the incorporation of the 2 sqns of Toustain Cavalerie.
-Effective incorporation only took place on April 14 1763 at Montreuil-sur-Mer when the regiments returned to France at the end of the Seven Years' War.
+It was increased to 4 squadrons by the incorporation of the 2 squadrons of Toustain Cavalerie.
+Effective incorporation only took place on April 14, 1763 at Montreuil-sur-Mer when the regiments returned to France at the end of the Seven Years' War.

 Service during the War

-In 1757, the regiment was initially stationed at Montauban.
+In 1756, the regiment was initially stationed at Montauban.
 At the end of the year, it was sent to the coasts of Normandie.

-By July 1758, the regiment had joined the Army of the Prince de Soubise assembling near Friedberg in Hesse.
+By July 1758, the regiment formed part of the Army of the Prince de Soubise assembling near Friedberg in Hesse.
 It took part in the capture of Cassel.

-On April 13 1759, the regiment took part in the Battle of Bergen where it formed part of the second line of the cavalry centre deployed behind the Wartberg under the command of the Comte de Beaupréau.
+On April 13, 1759, the regiment took part in the Battle of Bergen where it formed part of the second line of the cavalry centre deployed behind the Wartberg under the command of the Comte de Beaupréau.
 In April, the regiment was surprised near Holtzhausen and his mestre de camp, the Comte des Salles, was taken prisoner.
 In June, at the beginning of the French offensive in Western Germany, the regiment was part of the “Right Reserve” under the command of the Duc de Broglie who had taken position at Friedberg in Hesse.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in the second line of Broglie's Corps.

 |Headgear||black tricorne (reinforced with an iron skullcap for combat) laced silver, with a black cockade on the left side fastened with a black silk strap and a small pewter button|